 Everything a tourist needs stays open.
 Local businesses know that this is the time of year to make almost all their profits if they rely on tourist bucks from sun, sea and sand seeking visitors.
 Few of the habits of Italian restaurateurs here.

 If you’ve moved to Malta recently, you might not know that a lot of firms – even those in service industries and some retail businesses – will be firmly shut for at least a week either side of 15 August.
 So, if you forgot to order that spare part for the washing machine, you’ll have to wait till well after the 15th.
 Even then, next deliveries after the summer recess can take often until end September or longer to materialise in Malta.
 You will notice too that supermarket shelves may run out of favourite brands as shipments slow in August.

 Although Malta has a dwindling number of manufacturing plants, the tradition of closing up the office still holds even if a firm doesn’t have a production line.
 The knock-on effect of the shutdown ripples through the economy.
 We’ve said before that the public sector is hard to reach on the phone after 12.00 from mid June to mid September, but I doubt you’ll get anywhere until September if you try to call a government office now with a query.
 We might be proved wrong of course!

 The other bad news is that we are all left to battle for the best places on the beach, best restaurant tables and best parking places as the islands teem with holidaymakers, locals and visitors.
 For some insane reason, we like to take our holidays now, altogether in a pressured two weeks.
-Malta’s schools don’t go back till around 26 September or later, so we’ve plenty more time to take a break.
+Malta’s schools don’t go back till around 26 September, so we’ve plenty more time to take a break.